The painful truth hits at 11 PM.

 "We want the tax deduction of ownership (depreciation deduction)."

-"Can we negotiate Ablink's lease rates?"
+"Can we negotiate the lease rate?"

 Decision Framework: A Simple Checklist